syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ## Programmatic Animation in Selection

-SfListView allows programmatic animation in selection at runtime.
-This can be achieved by inheriting the SelectionController class.
+SfListView allows programmatic animation in selection at runtime by using virtual method [AnimateSelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SelectionController~AnimateSelectedItem.html) of `SelectionController` class

-The following code example illustrates how to inherit the `SelectionController` class and override the AnimateSelectedItem() method.
+The following code example illustrates how to inherit the `SelectionController` class and override the AnimateSelectedItem() method for animation in selection.

-Also apply custom animation for selectedListViewItem.

 {% highlight c# %}
 listView.SelectionController = new SelectionControllerExt(listView);